-To weigh (retrieve) the anchor, start the engine and slowly move forward.
+To weigh (retrieve) the anchor, start the engines and slowly move forward.
 Press the toggle switch up while taking in anchor line as you go.
 Carefully retrieve the last meter (36 inches) of rope/chain, then seat the anchor in the bow fitting.
+Use snubber to secure the anchor at all times in case of windlass clutch failure.